 Parameters 211 and 213 are used if parameter 219 has value 1 and parameters 212 and 214 are used if parameter 219 has value 0.
-If the unit is connected to OQLTO21 system controller (parameter 47 set to 2) this parameter is ignored; in this case the maximum (or minimum) setpoint is fixed and corresponds to the maximum (or minimum) value set with the parameter.
-Replacement if outdoor temperature < parameter 217. - Replacement if outdoor temperature > parameter 218 - If the system is set for regulation of space heating service using GHP probe (AUX PROBE 1, see parameter 210), regulation of course occurs on the pipe on which the probe is physically - installed.
+If the util its connected to OQLID21 system controller (parameter 47 set to 2) this parameter is ignored; in this case the maximum (or minimum) setpoint is fixed and corresponds to the maximum (or minimum) value set with the parameter.
+Replacement if outdoor temperature < parameter 217.
+Replacement if outdoor temperature > parameter 218.
+If the system is set for regulation of space heating service using GHP probe (AUX PROBE 1, see parameter 210), regulation of course occurs on the pipe on which the probe is physically installed.
 However, it is still important to set this parameter correctly in order to allow the system to apply the correct maximum and minimum setpoint limits.

-If the system is set for regulation of DHW service using GHP' probe (AUX PROBE 2, see parameter 209), regulation of course occurs on the pipe on which the probe is physically installed.
+If the system is set for regulation of DHW service using GHP probe (AUX PROBE 2, see parameter 209), regulation of course occurs on the pipe on which the probe is physically installed.
 However, it is still important to set this parameter correctly in order to allow the system to apply the correct maximum and minimum setpoint limits.
+8

-If the unit is connected to the OQLT021 system controller (optional) this parameter is ignored. - 10 This parameter is ignored if parameter 225 is set to 1 - This parameter is ignored if the appliance does not directly manage DHW production.
+However, it is still important to set this parameter correctly in order to allow the system to apply the correct maximum and minimum setpoint limits.
+If the unit is connected to the OQLT021 system controller (optional) this parameter is ignored.
+This parameter is ignored if parameter 225 is set to 1.

+This parameter is ignored if the appliance does not directly manage DHW production.

-Settings depending on the control system type
+Settings depending on the control system type 5.3.1

-- ▶ If the OQLT021 system controller is used, set parameter 47 to 2. - For other control systems, set parameter 47 to 1 (default).
+- If the OQLT021 system controller is used, set parameter 47 to 2. - For other control systems, set parameter 47 to 1 (default).